sadomw/pick-engineer/README.md

 pick-engineer
 =============
-Project is random name Engineer from .txt
-Use Ruby language
+Project is random name Engineer from .txt and Use Ruby language